LOKE/orm/doc/index.md

-mysql-orm
+orm
 --------

 **Introduction**

-A MYSQL model framework for Node.js based on the repository pattern.
+A MYSQL/Postgres model framework for Node.js based on the repository pattern.

 # [Overview](Section%201%20--%20Overview.md)